 Step back in time in Lincoln, New Mexico, one of the best preserved towns in the US.
-Visit the 19th century historic sites and find out why Billy the Kid was a wanted man in the Lincoln Country War.
+Visit the 19th century Lincoln Historic Site and find out why Billy the Kid was a wanted man in the Lincoln Country War.

-The Lincoln Historic Site consists of 9 buildings, with 5-7 museums open to visitors.
-You may walk up and down one-street Lincoln for free, but it costs $5 to enter the period buildings and Lincoln County War Museum.
+The Lincoln Historic Site in New Mexico consists of 9 buildings, with 5-7 museums open to visitors.
+It is free to walk up and down one-street Lincoln, but it costs $5 to enter the period buildings and Lincoln County War Museum.

-Pay at the Anderson-Freeman Visitor Center and Museum where you can also learn about the local history including Native Americans and the Lincoln County War, and watch an informative video that runs every half hour inside the Lincoln, NM museum.
+Pay the entrance fee at the Anderson-Freeman Visitor Center and Museum where you can also learn about the local history including Native Americans and the Lincoln County War.
+You can also watch an informative video that runs every half hour inside the Lincoln, NM museum.

-The restored buildings on display are open from 9 am to 5 pm each day.
+The restored Lincoln Historic Site buildings on display are open from 9 am to 5 pm each day.
 They are only closed for Thanksgiving, Christmas, New Year’s Day, and Easter.
-Here are some of the historical buildings you will find.
+Here are some of the historical buildings that make up Lincoln, NM tourism.

 - Montano Store – This previous store has been converted to a museum that focuses on Hispanic culture and adobe construction.